boostedtechnology/livecoding-go/README.md

 ## Task 4: Add a "balance" field to the response of GET /accounts/:id

 **Context**

-Each account has a balance.
-The "natural" state of an asset account is a non-negative debit balance and liability or equity account is a non-negative credit balance.
-In other words:
+Each account has a "balance" based on the transactions involving the account.

-* For Asset accounts, the balance is the sum of all the debit entries involving the account minus the sum of all the credit entries involving the account.
+* For Asset and Expense accounts, the balance is the sum of all the debit entries involving the account minus the sum of all the credit entries involving the account.
-* For Liability and Equity accounts, the balance is the sum of all the credit entries involving the account minus the sum of all the debit entries involving the account.
+* For Liability, Equity, and Revenue accounts, the balance is the sum of all the credit entries involving the account minus the sum of all the debit entries involving the account.

 **Task**